 The President will conduct an "on the record review" of the record presented to the Committee.
 The President shall provide a written decision to the student, the Vice President of Student Services, and the Vice President of Instruction within ten (10) business days from receipt of the student's appeal.

-STUDENT SERVICES STUDENT THREAT ASSESSMENT
+STUDENT SERVICES BEHAVIORAL ASSESSMENT TEAM

-I. Purpose of Student Conduct Review
+I. Purpose of the Student Conduct Review